 Mary-Alice has worked as a Community Physiotherapist in Tallaght managing a mixed caseload including orthopaedics, neurology and musculoskeletal injuries.

 When she’s not working Mary-Alice enjoys playing Camogie for her club Buffers Alley and also plays the button accordion and concertina.
+She has recently started studying a Certificate in Agriculture and enjoys working on the family farm.

 Armina Konstantinova is our office manager and the friendly face behind our front desk.